slint-ui/slint/docs/langref/src/concepts/layouting.md

 ### `for`

-The VerticalLayout and Horizontal layout may also contain `for` or `if` expressions, and it does what one expect
+The VerticalLayout and Horizontal layout may also contain `for` or `if` expressions:

 ```slint
 export component Example inherits Window {